-Sheriff's Office Reports 'Multiple' Fatalities In South Florida High School Shooting
+Sheriff's Office Reports 17 People Dead In South Florida High School Shooting

-The Broward County, Fla., sheriff said there are "multiple" people dead in the Wednesday shooting at Marjory Stoneman Douglas High School in the city of Parkland, northwest of Fort Lauderdale.
+The Broward County, Fla., sheriff said 17 people are dead in the Wednesday shooting at Marjory Stoneman Douglas High School in the city of Parkland, northwest of Fort Lauderdale.
 He said a suspect is in custody.

-Earlier in a tweet, Scott Israel said there are "at least 14 victims."
-He did not specify whether they were injured or dead.
+In a news conference, Sheriff Scott Israel said 12 of the victims were found inside the school building and two were found outside.
+Another victim was found on the street, and two people died at the hospital.

+Israel identified the suspect as 19-year-old Nikolas Cruz, a former student who had been expelled for disciplinary reasons.
+The sheriff said the shooter used an AR-15 rifle and had "multiple magazines."

+Israel said that his triplets had graduated from the same school.
+"It's a horrific, horrific day," he said.

+Earlier, county school Superintendent Robert Runcie told reporters that he had just given a teacher-of-the-year-award winner a new car and was leaving the event when he heard about the shootings.

-In a news conference, Israel said the suspect is about 18 years old, was found off campus and was taken into custody without incident.
-Israel said the suspect is not a current student.
+The suspect was found off campus and was taken into custody without incident.

 "We are pretty sure the suspect pulled the fire alarm to get the kids out into the hallways," Alison Carew, the mother of 15-year-old freshman twins, told All Things Considered.
 "And they heard noises and then the teacher shuttled them into safe places."